No. 7 Fly a kite

-When there's a bit of wind in the air it's the perfect time to tick off No.7 from the 50 things challenges.
+When there's a bit of wind in the air it's the perfect time to enjoy no. 7 on our list of '50 things to do before you're 11¾' activities.
 So, if you haven't flown a kite before, what are you waiting for?

-Flying a kite is probably one of those things you think about doing when you're on holiday, usually somewhere near a beach, but you can fly a kite anywhere where there's a bit of wind.
+Flying a kite is probably one of those things you think about doing when you're on holiday, usually at the beach.
+But you can fly a kite anywhere if there's a bit of wind and an open space.

 What you need: